ionos-deploy-now/documentation/content/docs/deployment-configuration.md

 ```

+An examplary `config.yaml` for a Laravel project can be found [here](https://github.com/ionos-deploy-now/laravel-starter), a Symfony example can be found [here](https://github.com/ionos-deploy-now/symfony-starter).

 ## Configure initial and following deployments

 The directories you want to exclude and the commands you want to execute on your runtime might differ between initial deployments (`bootstrap`) and any following deployment (`recurring`).
 By default, the first deployment action of a newly connected branch always uses `bootstrap`, whereas any following deployment action is based on `recurring`.
 You have the option to force the use of either one.